-My name is Kawira Baraka, I was born in Meru County and schooled there.
+My name is Kawira Baraka, I was born and schooled in Meru County.
 I am a farmer and a trained journalist, I love translating materials from English to Swahili and vice versa.
-My first school language was Ameru which was used until class 3.
-In class 4, a wooden object was introduced and given to the perfect so that whoever found speaking in Ameru language was given the wooden material, and would be punished at the end of the day.
-There was an issue!
-We had spoken in our mother tongue all our lives, how were we going to evade punishment?
-The whole of that year was much of drama, So I decided to read many English books so that at least I can get to speak a little English.
+My first school language was Ameru which was allowed for use until class 3.
+In class 4, a wooden object was introduced and given to the perfect so that whoever found speaking in mother tongue was given the wooden material and would be punished at the end of the day.
+There was an issue, we had spoken in our mother tongue all our lives and what was of much concern was how were we going to evade punishment.
+The whole of that year was much of drama, to redeem myself I decided to read many English books so that at least I can get to speak a little English.

 My journey of impediments to publishing

 In 2013, I was expectant and at 36 weeks we lost our son.
 I was devastated, frustrated and angry.
-I didn’t know what to do with my time and I was just there.
-I remember vividly asking God what He would have me do with the time I was to be with the baby and what should I do for money?
-And the answer I got was, “write books!”
-Write books yes!
+I didn’t know what to do with my time and I was just idle.
+I remember vividly asking God what He would have me do with the time I was to be with the baby and what I should do for money.
+The answer I got was “write books”, write books yes!
 Write books for money?
 I didn’t get this but I knew my spirit caught it and my mind would follow.
-I’m not at that place yet, but I stayed in prayer because even though He said it, I wanted to get to a place where my driving force is His leading and not the money.
-I started writing, and I found that each time I sat, there would be a flow of content hence I wrote about six manuscripts, and I didn’t know what to do with them.
+I’m not at that place yet but I stayed in prayer because even though He said it, I wanted to get to a place where my driving force is His leading and not the money.
+I started writing and I found out that each time I sat there would be a flow of content, hence I wrote about six manuscripts and I didn’t know what to do with them.

-The first manuscript was- my first-born son’s gift on his fifth birthday, and I felt that I needed to share the same with other children.
-I didn’t know how and when I was introduced to Pastor Vincent he helped me with the first book.
-It came out through CLC’s Print On Demand in 2017.
+The first manuscript was ‘my first-born son’s gift’ on his fifth birthday, and I felt that I needed to share the same with other children.
+I didn’t know how, and when I was introduced to Pastor Vincent he helped me with the first book that was published through CLC’s Print On Demand in 2017.
 It is the first of all the titles I have received during prayer, worship, and my travels.
-I’m grateful to God for connecting me to CLC-KENYA.
+I’m grateful to God for connecting me to CLC Kenya.
 His plans for me will surely come to pass- a book at a time.

-My book is a Children’s Devotional, for ages between 3-12 years.
-Its title is “My Time with God”.
-We are working with CLC Kenya to have my book on Amazon and other online sites.
-I give thanks to the Father of our Lord Jesus Christ, that He has helped us all this far, and I pray for each one of us that every book that is in the volume of the books in heaven for us to write, that God will help us with everything needed to bring them to reality.
+My book is a Children’s Devotional for ages between 3-12 years, its title is “My Time with God”.
+We are working with CLC Kenya to have my book on Amazon and other online sites for access.
+I thank the Father of our Lord Jesus Christ that He has helped us all until this far, I pray for each one of us that every book that is in the volume of the books in heaven for us is written and that God will help us with everything needed to bring them to reality.
 May His joy be your strength always.

 You will find it on Facebook under the name, Kawira Baraka.